Skip to content

 Takeaway

-I find it very fascinating to imagine that where the church of San Clemente in Rome stands today, a life of its own once took place.
-The entire city was then on this floor level!
-One begins to wonder and ponder what was going on beneath all the other old streets of Rome at that time..
+I find it very fascinating to imagine that where the church of San Clemente in Rome stands today, a very unique life once took place.
+The entire city was at this level at that time!
+Then you start to wonder and ponder what was going on under all the other ancient streets of Rome back then...

-If you would like to get more travel tips or learn more about healthy eating, mindfulness or sustainability, take a look here .
+If you want to learn more about healthy eating, mindfulness or sustainability, check out more exciting blog articles on these topics here .

-*Unfortunately, it was not allowed to take pictures in the whole interior of the church.
-Therefore I use external photo sources.
+*Unfortunately, it was not allowed to take photos anywhere inside the church.
+That's why I use external photo sources.

 Leave a comment